 Small cruise ship MS Expedition sailing in Antarctica

-The Sea Spirit certainly brings plenty of glamour along for the ride, the super luxe ship offering

-    an exquisite Antarctica travel experience to those who want nothing but the best – all thanks to her

-    multi-million dollar refurbishment.
-Every cabin boasts astonishing views with quite a few offering

-    private balconies as well.
-Service is impeccable, activities aplenty and inclusions (how’s about an

-    expedition jacket for you to keep?) just sweetening the wonderful deal.
-A wide-choice of itineraries

-    means you can set sail on the Sea Spirit on a classic route, as well as a journey to South Georgia

-    and the Falklands.
+The Sea Spirit certainly brings plenty of glamour along for the ride, the super luxe ship offering an exquisite Antarctica travel experience to those who want nothing but the best – all thanks to her multi-million dollar refurbishment.
+Every cabin boasts astonishing views with quite a few offering private balconies as well.
+Service is impeccable, activities aplenty and inclusions (how’s about an expedition jacket for you to keep?) just sweetening the wonderful deal.
+A wide-choice of itineraries means you can set sail on the Sea Spirit on a classic route, as well as a journey to South Georgia and the Falklands.

-    The Midnight Sun, as the name of this translates in Norwegian, is as bright and cosy as it sounds –

-    a luxury expedition ship decked out with colourful artwork and bright décor that’ll make your stay

-    very memorable.
-A 2-floor panoramic lounge offers unrivalled landscape viewing yet the on-deck

-    Jacuzzi is probably what will capture your heart most of all.
-Ideal for family Antarctica cruises

-    thanks to its explorer’s programme specifically aimed at satisfying young and curious minds, this

-    lovely ship is one of the most distinctive large vessels sailing Antarctica today.
+The Midnight Sun, as the name of this translates in Norwegian, is as bright and cosy as it sounds – a luxury expedition ship decked out with colourful artwork and bright décor that’ll make your stay very memorable.
+A two-floor panoramic lounge offers unrivalled landscape viewing yet the on-deck jacuzzi is probably what will capture your heart most of all.
+Ideal for family Antarctica cruises thanks to its Explorer’s programme specifically aimed at satisfying young and curious minds, this lovely ship is one of the most distinctive large vessels sailing Antarctica today.

-    Almost all Antarctica cruise passengers admit to having a special ‘must-have’ list when it comes to

-    ship choice, be it a specific activity or the inclusion of a gym or wellness centre.
-These are the

-    most popular requests we field:
+Almost all Antarctica cruise passengers admit to having a special ‘must-have’ list when it comes to ship choice, be it a specific activity or the inclusion of a gym or wellness centre.
+These are the most popular requests we field: